dylburger/dylbaum.com/README.md

 These libraries make building websites easy and fun.
 I am incredibly grateful to the developers who contribute to them.

+I manage the infrastructure on on AWS, using [this Cloudformation template](https://github.com/dylburger/wedding-website-cloudformation-templates).
+This includes an S3 bucket to host the website, a Cloudfront distribution to serve the content faster, and DNS entries in Route53.

+I created the SSL certificate using AWS Certificate Manager, with [this script](https://github.com/dylburger/create-and-validate-acm-certificate).

 # How to build your own website from this template

 First, you'll need to install the packages required for the website.
 From the root of the repo, run